World's fair in Dubai warns of possible closures over virus

 New Year’s Eve bashes last year in Dubai helped drive a drastic surge in virus cases in the Emirates as tourists escaped lockdowns at home.
 Infections now hover below those heights but are climbing fast.
 The daily infection toll exceeded 1,840 on Tuesday, the highest in six months.

 The more conservative capital of Abu Dhabi on Tuesday ramped up virus checks on the highway from Dubai to make sure all vaccinated drivers also had tested negative within the last two weeks.
-The city capped house parties at 30 people and outdoor events at 150 this week.
+The city capped house parties at 30 people and announced all schools would switch to remote learning for the first half of January.

 Emirati authorities have reported few daily hospitalizations and deaths among the UAE’s nearly 10 million people, of which over 90% are fully vaccinated.